SDL-Hercules-390/hyperion/readme/README.HDL.md

 ### IMPORTANT HERCULES INTERNALS BUILD INFORMATION RELATING TO HDL
 (our 'DLL_EXPORT' and 'DLL_IMPORT' design)

 Here's the poop.
-Any function that needs to be exported/imported to another MODULE (i.e. 'module' is defined as .DLL or .SO, etc), *MUST* have its functon declaration defined in the "hexterns.h" header and *ONLY* in the "hexterns.h" header!
+Any function that needs to be exported/imported to another MODULE (i.e. 'module' is defined as .DLL or .SO, etc), *MUST* have its functon declaration defined in the [hexterns.h](/hexterns.h) header and *ONLY* in the [hexterns.h](/hexterns.h) header!

 That is to say, you must NOT declare the function in a separate header file!
 (That might be the way you normally do things for a normal project, but that is NOT the way you do it with Hercules)